CedricDeVijt/ComputerScienceNotes/Computer Science/Compilers/Lecture 5 Error recovery, type checking, and other semantic analyses.md

 - *The simple case*: For procedure calls, we must consider whether the language allows overloading and match the types of the arguments and the name of the procedure.
 - *Matching formal and actual parameters*: The number of parameters should match, and the parameters should be bindable.
 ### Calling the Most Specific Possibility
-- *Examples*: Examples are given to illustrate how the most specific procedure should be called in cases of inheritance and overloading.
+- The most specific procedure should be called in cases of inheritance and overloading.
 ### Conclusions
 - Static type checking is the main task carried out during semantic analysis.
 - Reachability of instructions and their effect on the control flow is also something that can be approximated.